Chitrapur Guru Parampara: Under Ānandāshram (1915–1966)

-Under Parijñānāshram III(1966 - 1991)
+Under Parijñānāshram III (1966 - 1991)

-Parijñānāshram Swamiji took charge of the matha after the glorious years under Swami Ānandāshram.
-He was very intelligent, had a progressive outlook and a keen thirst for knowledge — Vedic as well as technical.
-His dynamic approach to matters regarding the matha brought back the financial stability it needed.
+Parijñānāshram Swamiji took charge of the matha after Swami Ānandāshram's reign.
+He had a progressive outlook and possessed knowledge of Vedic as well as technical matters.
+His dynamic approach to matters regarding the matha brought back the community's financial stability.
 His scientific temper resulted in the establishment of a printing press, Observatory and other technical advancements.

-He was responsible for the starting of cottage and small-scale industries like printing press, handlooms and powerlooms, agro-industries in the regions around the math.
-With the financial stability regained, the Rathōtsav (Car Festival) was restarted; it had been stopped under Swami Ānandāshram due to acute financial strain.
+He was responsible for the starting of cottage and small-scale industries like printing press, handlooms and powerlooms, and agro-industries in the regions around the math.
+With the financial stability regained, the Rathōtsav (Car Festival) was restarted; which had been stopped under Swami Ānandāshram due to acute financial strain.

-His far-sighted and monumental development ideas did not go well with the "orthodox" members of the community.
-This resulted in a rift in the community.
+His farsightedness and ideas on development caused a rift with the "orthodox" members of the community.
 It also led to an open display of disrespect toward this Swamiji by certain lobbies.
-Swamiji true to his divine grace made the ultimate Tyāga (sacrifice) by giving up the administration of the matha in 1981.
+Swamiji made the ultimate Tyāga (sacrifice) by giving up the administration of the matha in 1981.
 This was reminiscent of Swami Vāmanāshram who had done the same in 1836.
 Swami Parijñānāshram III attained Mahā-samādhi in 1991.
 His samādhi is at Karla in Maharashtra.

-After the Samadhi of Parampoojya Parijnanashram Swamiji, the Karla Math continues to be managed by the Chitrapur Saraswat Brahmin community, under guidance from His successor, H H Sadyojat Shankarashram Swamiji, the 11th Guru in the Chitrapur Saraswat Guruparampara and spiritual head of the institutions running the Karla Math.
+After the Samadhi of Parampoojya Parijnanashram Swamiji, the Karla Math continued to be managed by the Chitrapur Saraswat Brahmin community, under guidance from His successor, HH Sadyojat Shankarashram Swamiji, the 11th Guru in the Chitrapur Saraswat Guruparampara and spiritual head of the institutions running the Karla Math.

 Under Sadyojāt Shankarāshram (1997–present)

-After a 6-year search for a guru, (1991–1997) the Sāraswat community was blessed with a Mathādhipati and Guru - H H Param Poojya Sadyojāt Shankarāshram Swamiji.
-In Him the community found an erudite Vedic Scholar, an exponent of the advaitic Philosophy of Adi Shankaracharya, teacher, reformist leader. and much more.
-Ordained into Sanyas by HH Swami Ishwarānanda Giriji Maharaj as Sadyojāt Samvat Giri [59][60]., He took up the reins of Shri Chitrapur Math in February 1997 as Sadyojat Shankarashram Swami at a well-attended, elaborate Ceremony graced and blessed by H H Shankaracharya of Shringeri Shardamba Peetham.
+After a 6-year search for a guru, (1991–1997) the Sāraswat community found a Mathādhipati and Guru - HH Param Poojya Sadyojāt Shankarāshram Swamiji.
+In Him, the community found an erudite Vedic Scholar, an exponent of the advaitic Philosophy of Adi Shankaracharya, teacher, reformist leader, and much more.
+Ordained into Sanyas by HH Swami Ishwarānanda Giriji Maharaj as Sadyojāt Samvat Giri, He took up the reins of Shri Chitrapur Math in February 1997 as Sadyojat Shankarashram Swami at a well-attended, elaborate Ceremony blessed by HH Shankaracharya of Shringeri Shardamba Peetham.